There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - I have a Kousa dogwood and it is not producing flowers like it has in the past.

-- We have an older avocado tree which has very little fruit most years.
-The tree seems healthy, but it seems like all the buds fall out in the spring.
-The avocados that do mature are good and do not fall.
-What can we do to get more fruit?
+- We have an older avocado tree with very little fruit most years.
+The buds fall off in the spring, but the mature avocados are healthy and don’t fall.
+How can we encourage more fruit production?

 - I have a peach tree with a red-looking blister on the leaf.
 How should I get rid of it, and will it hurt the fruit?